stabilaprotocol/documentation-en/docs/architecture/network.md

 ## SolidityNode

-SolidityNode only synchronize solidified blocks data from the fullNode it specifies, It also provie api service.
+SolidityNode only synchronize solidified blocks data from the fullNode it specifies, It also provides api service.

 > NOTE: SolidityNode is deprecated.
 Now a FullNode supports all RPCs of a SolidityNode.
 > New developers should deploy FullNode only.